Within this initiative, we are offering two grant programs: Contemplative Pedagogy and Teaching and Learning Grants and Invited Speaker Grants.

-We envision that these grants will provide resources to TLCs so that they can help support and develop groups/courses to extend the use of contemplative practices throughout their institutions and assess their impacts.
+Our intention is that these grants will provide resources to TLCs to support and develop groups and courses to extend the use of contemplative practices throughout their institutions and assess their impacts.

 Barbezat, Daniel & Pingree, Allison.
 (2012).
 Contemplative Pedagogy: The Special Role of Teaching and Learning Centers.”
 In James E. Groccia and Laura Cruz (Eds.), To Improve the Academy, 31, 177-191.
 San Francisco, CA: Jossey-Bass.

 The Center has funding for two types of support:

 - Five (5) $5,000 Contemplative Pedagogy and Teaching and Learning Grants

 - Small Invited Speaker Grants to subsidize the cost of hosting speakers on contemplative pedagogy

 1. Contemplative Pedagogy and Teaching and Learning Grants